japila-books/spark-sql-internals/docs/connector/MetadataColumn.md

 Transform transform()
 ```

-Produces this metadata column from data rows
+[Transform](Transform.md) to produce values for this metadata column from data rows

 Default: `null`